 As agencies draft ambitious climate resilience plans, a few steps can help them achieve long-term success:

 Bob Perciasepe, former deputy administrator of the US Environmental Protection Agency and Maryland secretary of the environment

-Climate action enables government agencies to invest for the future, promote equity, and provide better citizen services.
-To focus and prioritize our clients’ initiatives, we developed the Deloitte Climate Framework based on five target areas.
+Climate action enables government agencies to invest for the future, promote equity and provide better citizen services.
+To focus and prioritise our clients’ initiatives, we developed the Deloitte Climate Framework based on five target areas.